 But where would specialists and subspecialists be without PCPs?
 Many insurance companies require that a primary care provider evaluate a patient and generate a specialist referral… if appropriate.
 I see this on a daily basis.
 Well-meaning patients will make an appointment just to request a referral.
 Most of the time, however, I can address and resolve their concern in my own office.

-Now this isn’t meant to cause offense.
+Now, this isn’t meant to cause offense.
 PCPs could never do it alone.
 We need those with specialized skills and focused training.
 I am so grateful for the surgeons, nephrologists, and others that I have on speed dial.
+I’m especially grateful for those who see medicine as a calling, rather than just another job.

 PAs in Primary Care